tetsufmbio/taxontree/docs/README.md

 those servers, add the parameter `-forceNoInternet` in the command line (e.g. `./taxontree -singleid 4757876 -db /path/to/seq_database -mysql -forceNoInternet`).

 ### 6.2.
-Third-party software
+Adding other third-party software in the pipeline

 Third-party software required by TaxOnTree are those software that will comprise the phylogenetic pipeline.
-Those software are divided in the following types:
+Those software are subdivided in the following types:

 * *Blast search* - this is performed exclusively by [Blast+](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download);
 * *Sequence aligner* - software that performs sequence alignment.
 Must have Multi-FASTA file as input and as output;